janosimas/notes/C++/vscode/vscode.md

 ## Building
   These tasks allow you to build the current file with the desired compiler.

-  To use these tasks you need to alter the `tasks.json`, if you don't have one it can be created with the `Configure task` command in `VSCode`.
-  Add them as needed to your `tasks.json` in the `"tasks":[...]` entry.
+  To use these tasks you need to alter the `tasks.json`, if you don't have one it can be created with the `Configure task` command in `VSCode` and add them as needed to your `tasks.json` in the `"tasks": [...]` entry.

+  Another option is to copy the sample file with all the tasks: [tasks.json](tasks.json)

   The binaries will be create in the `build/` folder.

   The `create-build-folder` task is required by the other tasks and is called automatically:
 ```json